DeshaniMAWD/AngularMaterialForm/README.md

 <h2>Develop the server</h2>

-Run ng serve for a dev server.
+Run <b>ng serve</b> for a develop server.
 Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files. or you can type ng serve --open to automatically open the program in browser.
+The app will automatically reload if you change any of the source files. or you can type <b>ng serve --open</b> to automatically open the program in browser.